99designs/gqlgen/README.md

 ### Resolvers

 A resolver must have one method for each field of the GraphQL type it resolves.
-The method name has to match the field's name in a non-case-sensitive way.
+The method name has to be [exported](https://golang.org/ref/spec#Exported_identifiers) and match the field's name in a non-case-sensitive way.

-Methods of resolvers have up to two arguments:
+The method has up to two arguments:

 - Optional `context.Context` argument.
 - Mandatory `*struct { ... }` argument if the corresponding GraphQL field has arguments.
 The names of the struct fields have to be [exported](https://golang.org/ref/spec#Exported_identifiers) and have to match the names of the GraphQL arguments in a non-case-sensitive way.

-Methods of resolvers have up to two results:
+The method has up to two results:

 - The GraphQL field's value as determined by the resolver.
 - Optional `error` result.